-All residential communities will be officially closed during the Thanksgiving, winter, spring and summer breaks (except Spartan Suites).
+All residential communities are typically closed during the Fall break, Thanksgiving, spring and summer breaks (except Spartan Suites).
 Students are not required to move their belongings out of their room during Breaks if they plan to return after the break ends.
-Continuing residents and graduates will receive updated information with specific dates and times to vacate the respective community.
+Students will receive updated information with specific dates and times to vacate the respective community.